 Electrical or magnetic interference inside a computer system can cause a spontaneous flip of a single bit of RAM to the opposite state, resulting in a memory error.
 Memory errors can cause security vulnerabilities, crashes, transcription errors, lost transactions, and corrupted or lost data.
 So RAM, the temporary data storage location, is one of the most vital areas for preventing data loss.

 Error-correcting code or ECC RAM detects and corrects in-memory bit errors as they occur.
 If errors are severe enough to be uncorrectable, ECC memory causes the system to hang (become unresponsive) rather than continue with errored bits.
 For ZFS and TrueNAS, this behavior virtually eliminates any chances that RAM errors pass to the drives to cause corruption of the ZFS pools or file errors.

-The lengthy, Internet-wide debate on whether to use error-correcting code (ECC) system memory with OpenZFS and TrueNAS summarizes as:
+To summarize the lengthy, Internet-wide debate on whether to use error-correcting code (ECC) system memory with OpenZFS and TrueNAS:

-- ECC RAM is strongly recommended as another data integrity defense
+Most users strongly recommend ECC RAM as another data integrity defense.

 - Some CPUs or motherboards support ECC RAM but not all